sup-heliotrope/sup/README.txt

 == DESCRIPTION:

-Sup is a console-based email client that combines the best features of GMail, mutt, and emacs.
-Sup matches the power of GMail with the speed and simplicity of a console interface.
+Sup is a console-based email client for people with a lot of email.
+It supports tagging, very fast full-text search, automatic contact- list management, and more.
+If you're the type of person who treats email as an extension of your long-term memory, Sup is for you.

 Sup makes it easy to:
 - Handle massive amounts of email.